ClareMSYanGit/Interop-TestSuites/ExchangeMAPI/Docs/ExchangeMAPITestSuiteSpecification.md

 Common library
 --------------

-The common library provides implementation of transport layer, common messages, structures, and helper methods.
+The common library provides implementation of the transport layer, common messages, structures, and helper methods.

 ### Transport classes